cloud-custodian/cloud-custodian/docs/source/quickstart/advanced.rst

 triggering ``event``.
 These events can be evaluated using a ``type: event`` condition.
-This is useful for cases where you have a more complex condition than can be handled by an event ``pattern`` expression, but you want to short-circuit the execution before it queries the resources..
+This is useful for cases where you have a more complex condition than can be handled by an event ``pattern`` expression, but you want to short-circuit the execution before it queries the resources.

 For instance, the below example will only deploy the policy to the ``us-west-2`` and ``us-east-2`` regions.
-For those regions where it is deployed, the policy will stop execution before querying any resources if the event looks like it was created by a service or automation identity matching a complex regular expression.
+The policy will stop execution before querying any resources if the event looks like it was created by a service or automation identity matching a complex regular expression.

 .. code-block:: yaml

   policies:
-    - name: auto-tag-creator-ec2
+    - name: ec2-auto-tag-creator
       description: Auto-tag Creator on EC2 if not set.
       resource: aws.ec2
       mode:
         type: cloudtrail
         events: RunInstances
       conditions:
-        - type: value          # evaluated at deployment and execution
+        - type: value           ─▶ evaluated at deployment and execution
           key: region
           op: in
           value:
             - us-east-2
             - us-west-2
         - not:
-          - type: event        # evaluated at execution only
+          - type: event         ─▶ evaluated at execution only
             key: "detail.userIdentity.arn"
             op: regex-case
             value: '.*(CloudCustodian|Jenkins|AWS.*ServiceRole|LambdaFunction|\/sfr-|\/i-|\d{8,}$)'